 [PR 5.2.2.1-00g] The 6G system shall support seamless mobility between NR radio access and 6G radio access for both data and voice services.

+[PR 5.2.2.1-00h] A 3GPP system shall be able to support UE dual registration in 6GC and 5GC network using same subscriber identifier.

+[PR 5.2.2.1-00I] A 3GPP system shall be able to support shared subscription information between 5G and 6G networks.

+[PR 5.2.2.1-00j] The 3GPP system shall be able to maintain each registration independently.

+[PR 5.2.2.1-00k] The UE shall support dual registration in 6GC and 5GC network using same subscriber identifier and be able to maintain each registration independently.

+[PR 5.2.2.1-00L] For using a certain service/application, the network operator shall be able to provide a mechanism enables the UE to decide either to use 6G or/and 5G network for that service/application if both networks are available.

-2.2.1h2.2.1I2.2.1j2.2.1k2.2.1LEditor’s Note: Part 2 of Potential New Requirements clause focuses on 6G-non 3GPP interworking.
+Editor’s Note: Part 2 of Potential New Requirements clause focuses on 6G-non 3GPP interworking.

 [PR 5.2.2.1-00m] Based on operator policy, the 6G system shall be able to support simultaneous connectivity via different access networks (e.g. 6G and 6G, 6G and 5G, 6G and non-3GPP), to access one or more 3GPP services.